PATHWAYS TO TRAUMA AND VIOLENCE AMONG YOUTH

 This research consists of a 6-month community-based participatory research project (CBPR) in Port of Spain, Trinidad and the surrounding communities of Diego Martin and Chaguanas.
 These locations are being chosen due to their elevated rates of violence and amenability for CBRP research.
 Rather than just take this data and publish it in obscure research journals, we want to use it to stimulate difficult conversations with Trini residents, and inform policy and practice in Trinidad.
 With this in mind, this project will seek to intimately engage three key groups: 1) local at-risk youth, 2) their families, and 3) professional and community stakeholders.
 Study instrumentation will focus on sparking discussions around violence, restorative justice and psychological trauma.
 The central research question grounding this framework is as follows: How do, and how can, Trini youth and professional/community stakeholders understand, navigate and respond to community-level violence?

 ABOUT THE RESEARCHER

-Jerel Ezell, MPH, MA, a doctoral candidate in sociology at the University of Chicago, is the lead researcher for The Trini Study.
+Jerel Ezell, PhD, MPH, is an Assistant Professor in Africana Studies at Cornell University.
+He is the lead researcher for The Trini Study.
 Jerel’s latest research piece, a review of literature on attitudes and attributions for interpersonal violence, was published in Trauma, Violence and Abuse.
 You can learn more about Jerel here.

 The Trini Study is funded by and administered through an award from the Fulbright Association, a nonprofit which has supported cultural exchange and international, community-based work for over 70 years.